-Following completion of the initial training, all individuals listed above must complete the SafeSport Refresher course on an annual basis.
+Following completion of the initial training, all individuals listed above must complete the SafeSport Refresher courses.
+Currently, there are three SafeSport Refresher courses.
+Upon completion of the third refresher, the individual will revert to the initial training of CORE to begin the training cycle again.
 Failure to complete the program will result in the inability to participate in events conducted under the auspices of the USCA and all member organizations.